uharika77/Etudier-Learning-Platform/README.md

 We welcome contributions to improve Etudier!
 If you have any suggestions or improvements, please follow these steps:

-1.Fork the repository.
+1. Fork the repository.

-2.Create a new branch: git checkout -b feature-branch-name
+2. Create a new branch: git checkout -b feature-branch-name

-3.Make your changes and commit them: git commit -m 'Add some feature'
+3. Make your changes and commit them: git commit -m 'Add some feature'

-4.Push to the branch: git push origin feature-branch-name
+4. Push to the branch: git push origin feature-branch-name

-5.Submit a pull request.
+5. Submit a pull request.

 ## Acknowledgements